 - follow up with Trellis to confirm all documents have been received and approved

-- make sure all of your monthly payments are made.
+- make sure all of your monthly payments for the full payment amount are made.

 Click here to read Should I Sign the Loan Rehabilitation Agreement Letter?